alliemeetsfungi/qiime2_amplicon_cleanup/README.md

   --p-include unassigned \
   --o-filtered-table path/to/search/results/NEW-database/directory-80/unassigned-table.qza
 ```
-<br>Since the feature tables containing assigned taxa are made by subsetting the original table, they are found in multiple different tables.
+Since the feature tables containing assigned taxa are made by subsetting the original table, they are saved as multiple different tables.
 In order to retrieve a single feature table containing all of the assigned taxonomic features, all of the individual feature tables containing the assigned taxa will need to be merged.
-This does not need to be performed for the unassigned tables since you filter out the assigned taxa as you go rather than subset for them, making the final unassigned table your complete feature table containing all of the unassigned features.
-I like to make a copy of the final unassigned feature table, rename it along the lines of "final-unassigned-feature-table.qza", and move this copy to my final results folder for easier access, but this is strictly preference.
+This does not need to be performed for the unassigned tables since you filter OUT the assigned taxa as you go rather than subset for them, making the final unassigned table your complete feature table containing all of the unassigned features.
+I like to make a copy of the final unassigned feature table, rename it along the lines of "final-unassigned-feature-table.qza", and move this copy to my final results folder for easier access, but this is strictly preference.<br><br>
-WHAT IS THE POINT OF THIS????
-NOTE: Tables must be listed from largest to smallest in order for the merge to actually work.
-Generally, your first search query table will be the largest and your last will be the smallest.
+Merge all assigned tables:
 ```
 qiime feature-table merge \
   --i-tables path/to/search/results/database/directory-95/assigned-table.qza \